Nothing is the same as it was ten years ago for today’s book buyers.

 No one critiques you for missing the mark with a metaphor, for example, or for inconsistency of character.

 Let’s say you have a fireman, right?
-He’s dressed for a four-alarm fire, he’s got the fiberglass helmet, the pull-on boots and high-vis yellow jacket.
+He’s dressed for a four-alarm fire, he’s got the fiberglass helmet, the pull-on boots, and high-vis yellow jacket.

 The Internet is all about reading text, so ebooks and books are but a small part of a very competitive market.

-So would I be right in assuming that like me, as a writer, you are still writing for yourself, and for a time long past?
-I’ll admit it, and plead guilty here.
+So would I be right in assuming that, like me, as a writer, you are still writing for yourself, and for a time long past?

-When you look at ebooks in particular that are selling well now, they are clearly written for a particular market niche genre and get to the story quick smart to hook the reader.
+When you look at ebooks, in particular, that are selling well now, they are clearly written for a specific market niche genre and get to the story quick smart to hook the reader.

-It’s now about producing a marketable and saleable product that today’s book consumer will want to buy.
+It’s now about producing a marketable and saleable product that today’s book consumers will want to buy.